 The appointee must have excellent organisational, written and communication skills.
 They must have the ability to apply extensive working knowledge to address complex problems and challenges and have a comprehensive understanding and working knowledge of governance and legislation for the conduct of research (including GDPR).

-This is a full-time post, fixed term for 36 months.
+This is a full-time post, fixed term for c.36 months.
 Starting salary will be in the range £34,220 to £40,194 per annum including London Allowance.
 Benefits include 30 days’ annual leave and pension scheme.

 Candidates must be able to demonstrate their eligibility to work in the UK in accordance with the Immigration, Asylum and Nationality Act 2006.
 Where required this may include entry clearance or continued leave to remain under the Points Based Immigration Scheme.